indieweb/blank-gh-site/README.md

 # blank-gh-site

-This repository is the simplest possible Github site that can work.
+This repository provides minimal HTML for starting a new web site!

 ## How to play